piotrek1555/Azure-Fundamentals-Workshops/Instructions/04-Azure-sql-databases/7-Create-a-sql-database.md

 # Task 1: Create the database

-In this task, we will create a SQL database based on the AdventureWorksLT sample database.
+In this task, we will create a SQL database.

 1. Sign in to the Azure portal at [**https://portal.azure.com**](https://portal.azure.com).